theanine3D/pso_ultimate_importer/README.md

 | Dreamcast v2  | `.nj`       | `.rel`           | `.pvm`        |
 | GameCube      | `.gj`       | `.rel`           | `.gvm`        |
 | Blue Burst    | `.xj`       | `.rel`           | `.xvm`        |

+Import settings allow you to customize how the model is imported.
+- Blend Vertex Colors - recreates the original lighting from PSO by blending the vertex colors onto albedo textures, for any mesh that has vertex colors
+- Disable Color Correction - adjusts the Color Management settings in your scene to sRGB / Standard, so colors match the original colors from PSO
+- Extend Viewport Clip Distance - increases the clipping distance in your scene just enough so that the model is immediately visible, no matter how large it might be

 ## Installation
 1. Click the green "Code" button above and press "Download ZIP"